MaikKlein/unreal-rust/README.md

 cargo build --release
 ```

-This will build whole project.
+This will build the whole project.
 This also produces our dll that we are going to load into Unreal.

 Copy the dll/so file into the project